hunordbcz/step-sequencer/README.md

 # step-sequencer

-  Step Sequencer with IR Remote Control - Adjustable Low/High Frequency, Volume and Speed - With 4 Potentiometers
+  Step Sequencer for Arduino Nano with IR Remote Control - Adjustable Low/High Frequency, Volume and Speed - With 4 Potentiometers

 ## Parts